Miami-Based de la Cruz Collection Art Exhibit at Nova Southeastern University

 FT.
 LAUDERDALE/DAVIE, Fla. – Renowned throughout South Florida and internationally, the de la Cruz Collection presents the Cult of Personality, on view March 18 through May 28 at the Adolfo and Marisela Cotilla gallery, second floor, Alvin Sherman Library located at 3100 Ray Ferrero, Jr. Blvd at Nova Southeastern University’s (NSU) Fort Lauderdale-Davie campus.

-A reception and panel discussion featuring Rosa de la Cruz, Bonnie Clearwater, director and chief curator of the NSU Art Museum Fort Lauderdale, and Ibett Yanez, director of the de la Cruz collection will be held on April 8 at 2:00 pm in the Adolfo and Marisela Cotilla Gallery.
-The discussion will focus on the work of Christian Holstad, the exhibition’s artist.
+A reception and panel discussion featuring Rosa de la Cruz, Bonnie Clearwater, director and chief curator of the NSU Art Museum Fort Lauderdale, and Christian Holstad, the exhibition’s artist, will be held on April 8 at 2:00 pm in the Adolfo and Marisela Cotilla Gallery.

 This exhibition is the third in an annual series curated and organized by the de la Cruz Collection to benefit the students of Nova Southeastern University.